 When a STA transmits a protected group addressed robust management frame, it shall

 a) Select the IGTK currently active for transmission of frames to the intended group of recipients and construct the MME (see 8.4.2.57 (Management MIC element)) with the MIC field masked to 0 and the KeyID field set to the corresponding IGTK KeyID value.
 The transmitter shall insert a monotonically increasing non-negative integer into the MME IPN field.
-For BIP-GMAC-128 and BIPGMAC-256, the initialization vector passed to GMAC shall be a concatentation of address 2 from the MAC header of the MPDU and the non-negative integer inserted into the MMP IPN field.
+For BIP-GMAC-128 and BIP-GMAC-256, the initialization vector passed to GMAC shall be a concatentation of address 2 from the MAC header of the MPDU and the non-negative integer inserted into the MMP IPN field.

 b) Compute AAD as specified in 11.4.4.3 (BIP AAD construction).

 c) Compute an integrity value AES-128-CMAC over the concatenation of (AAD || Management Frame Body including MME), and insert the 64-bit output into the MME MIC field.
-For BIP, the integrity value is 64-bits and is computed using AES-128-CMAC; for BIP-CMAC-256, the integrity value is 128-bits and is computed using AES-256-CMAC; for BIP-GMAC-128, the integrity value is 128-bits and is computed using AES-128-GMAC; and, for BIP-GMAC-256, the integrity value is 128-bits and is computed using AES-256-GMAC.
+For BIP-CMAC-128, the integrity value is 64-bits and is computed using AES-128-CMAC; for BIP-CMAC-256, the integrity value is 128-bits and is computed using AES-256-CMAC; for BIP-GMAC-128, the integrity value is 128-bits and is computed using AES-128-GMAC; and, for BIP-GMAC-256, the integrity value is 128-bits and is computed using AES-256-GMAC.

 d) Compose the frame as the IEEE 802.11 header, management frame body, including MME, and FCS.
 The MME shall appear last in the frame body.